A. Lange & Söhne: Movements

-Lange's movement design and decoration is distinctively Glashütte in appearance, eschewing typically Swiss features, such as multiple bridges and cocks, or pearlage, "Glashütte stripes", hand-engraved balance cocks and screwed gold chatons.
+Lange's movement design and decoration is distinctively Glashütte in appearance, eschewing typically Swiss features, such as multiple bridges and cocks, or perlage, "Glashütte stripes", hand-engraved balance cocks and screwed gold chatons.
 The movements are made from a metal known as German silver, as opposed to the plated brass typically used for Swiss movements.
 It requires extra care and attention of the watchmaker.
 One wrong move carries the risk of tainting and tarnishing the material.

 Each watch movement is designed and made entirely in-house.
 Since 1994, the brand has developed 63 different movements.
 Many of the movements feature patented constructions and advancements.
 The brand is especially known for its chronograph mechanisms.
 According to Lange's director of product development, Anthony de Haas, it takes four to five years to develop a watch with a new caliber.

 The movement numbers are named regarding their development years.
 For example, L043.1 (Zeitwerk) indicates that work on this particular Lange (L) movement started in 2004 (04), that it is the third project of that year (3) and that it is the first version of this caliber (.1).
 Prototypes undergo rigorous load tests before going into series production.
 The testing routine includes a shaking test, a hammer test, which simulates a free fall from a height of one meter onto a hardwood floor, a pusher test, during which each pusher is pressed 50,000 times and a climatic chamber, where the watches are exposed to temperatures from minus 20 degrees to 80 degrees.